Ryagg/ms1-coffee-maestro/README.md

 Many thanks to the following persons:

 - My mentor Maranatha Ilesanmi for his helpful insights and feedback.
+- Richard Thorp for his amazing feedback and suggestions in the peer-code-review on Slack, especially adding background images to the courses and contact page as well as placing the unsorted lists and progress bars on the courses page next to each other on large screens.
-- My brother Thomas Lange, my niece V.L. and my colleagues M.R, Cordula Mzyk-Zourelidis, Ekaterina Vakhonina and Alla Krause for their willingness to test the site and their feedback.
+- My brother Thomas Lange, my niece J.L. and my colleagues M.R, Cordula Mzyk-Zourelidis, Ekaterina Vakhonina and Alla Krause for their willingness to test the site and their feedback.